 Reasons to Use

-Oat is a simple but exciting herbal product.
+Oat is a simple but exciting grain.
 It’s a well-used element of raw food diets and provides a nutritional punch.
 Its best application is in the comforting of nervous pets and that’s what makes the oat straw tea a pleasant surprise.
-Use it with attention to detail and oat for dogs becomes a fine herbal treat.

 More About Oat Straw